-Support construction of the CIP planned recreation center in the North Bethesda area.
+This plan supports construction of the CIP planned recreation center in the Rock Spring area of North Bethesda.

 PUBLIC SCHOOLS

 At present, without a resident population, the Twinbrook Plan area does not generate any students in the Montgomery County Public Schools (MCPS) system.
 The Plan's proposal to allow multi-family housing through the TOMX zones will likely generate students.